gaschgithub/microrhythm-analysis/README.md

 inter-onset interval (IOI) analysis and expressed as percentages relative to a nominal beat duration at a fixed tempo.

-Beyond analytical goals, this research was conducted as part of a **practice-based artistic process**: the computational findings informed the composition and production of an original music album released under my artistic project **Gasch**.
+This research was conducted as part of a **practice-based artistic process**: the computational findings informed the composition and production of an original music album released under my artistic project **Gasch**.

 This repository is conceived as a **research system**, prioritizing methodological